The SP750 SFX Gold Review: Lian Li's First SFX Power Supplyby E. Fylladitakis on July 12, 2021 9:00 AM EST

 View All Comments

-romrunning - Monday, July 12, 2021 - link"What is strange here is the presence of three PCI Express connectors, because the SP750 clearly has the power output for two middle-range graphics cards but the lack of a fourth connector deprives users from that choice"
+WonkoTheSaneUK - Thursday, July 15, 2021 - link"What is strange here is the presence of three PCI Express connectors, because the SP750 clearly has the power output for two middle-range graphics cards but the lack of a fourth connector deprives users from that choice."

 750W is enough power to run a Nvidia RTX3080 or RTX3090 graphics card, and some of the AIB cards require 3 such connectors, instead of Nvidia's new, smaller single 12-pin connector, used on the "Founder's Edition" cards.